shff/postcss-remove-unused-css/README.md

 # postcss-remove-unused-css

-This is a simple to use PostCSS plugin that whitelists your CSS selectors based on your other files.
+This is a simple to use PostCSS plugin that removes CSS selectors based on your other files.

 Unlike Uncss, the content doesn't matter: we're running a simple regex on the text files instead of a parser.
 We're also not running any Javascript.
 Therefore, it is simpler, but it might produce some false-positives.

 It is inspired by PurifyCSS and works similarly.

+## Caveats

+I'm using a simple file traversal algorithm.
+I haven't tested it in all operating systems.
+Please file an issue and I'll look into it!

 ## Installation: